 Son of #5 and #6

 Charles Robinson’s parents were married at Nauvoo on Christmas Day 1839, making them among the very first Mormons to be married in the emerging world capital of Mormonism of the early to mid 1840s.
 (Nauvoo was only established as a Mormon settlement in the last months of 1839, after which is began to be flooded with Mormons fleeing from the east).

 Charles Edward Robison

 (8) Rosetta Mary Berry.
 [75% Colonial-Yankee, 25% English].
 She was born in 1843 in Albion, Michigan.
 According to an historical account by Frank Passic, an Albion, Michigan historian, Rosetta’s uncle converted to Mormonism in the 1840s, but remained in Michigan.
-In a religious fervor, the uncle took his family west with a secondary wave of Mormons in 1850, but the uncle died along the way.
-Rosetta’s parents must have bee influenced by the zealous uncle, as they too end up going west while Rosetta is very young.
+In a religious fervor, Rosetta’s uncle took his family west, with a secondary wave of Mormons, in 1850, but the uncle died along the way.
+Rosetta’s parents must have been influenced by the zealous uncle, as they too end up going west while Rosetta is very young.

 Rosetta Mary Berry